dinosoldic/fNIRS-analyses-pipeline/README.md

 ## Directory Structure

-The directory MUST be organized as follows:
+The directory MUST be organized for laodData() as follows:
 ```
  Study
  ├── Group1